aws-samples/amazon-kinesis-data-processor-aws-fargate/README.md

 As mentioned earlier, you can run a variety of streaming platforms on AWS.
 However, for the data processor in this post, you use Kinesis Data Streams.
-Kinesis Data Streams is a data store where the data is held for 24 hours and configurable up to 168 hours.
+Kinesis Data Streams is a data store where the data is held for 24 hours and configurable up to 1 year.
 Kinesis Data Streams is designed to be highly available and redundant by storing data across three [Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones)